 Sherman Moves South

 Throughout the summer of 1864, the Confederate and Union armies engaged in a series of battles between Dalton and Atlanta in northern Georgia.
 Most of the fighting occurred at places on or near the Western and Atlantic Railroad, which connected Chattanooga and Atlanta.
 Both sides depended on the railway for supplies throughout the campaign.
-In a pattern that was often repeated, Sherman employed flanking movements that threatened the railway to Johnston’s rear, forcing the Confederate commander to retreat south in order to protect his supply lines.
+In a pattern that Sherman often repeated, he used flanking movements that threatened the railway to Johnston’s rear, forcing the Confederate commander to retreat south to protect his supply lines.

 Hood Replaces Johnston

 By mid-July, Sherman had driven Johnston’s army to the outskirts of Atlanta.
 Southerners, in general, and Jefferson Davis, in particular, had grown weary of Johnston’s strategy of retreat.
 On July 17, 1864, the Confederate President relieved Johnston of his command, replacing him with General John Bell Hood.
 Known as an aggressive fighter, Hood was a veteran officer with a reputation for personal bravery.
-He had been severely wounded at the Battle of Gettysburg (July 1-3, 1863) and at the Battle of Chickamauga (September 19-20, 1863).
-General Hood wasted little time in responding to Southerners’ calls for action.
+He received severe wounds at the Battle of Gettysburg (July 1–3, 1863) and at the Battle of Chickamauga (September 19–20, 1863).
+Upon assuming his new command, General Hood wasted little time in responding to Southerners’ calls for action.

 Battle of Peachtree Creek

 On July 20, Hood launched a costly attack against the Army of the Cumberland.
-The assault cost Hood nearly 5,000 soldiers and failed to drive the Federals back north of Peachtree Creek.
+The assault cost Hood nearly 5,000 soldiers and did not drive the Federals back north of Peachtree Creek.
 Undeterred, Hood turned his attention to McPherson’s Army of the Tennessee, east of Atlanta.

 Battle of Atlanta

 On July 22, Hood ordered William J. Hardee’s corps to march out and assault McPherson’s left flank, which Hood believed was vulnerable.
 Unfortunately for Hood, McPherson recognized the weakness on his left flank and reinforced it before Hardee arrived to launch his assault.
 The battle began when Hardee’s soldiers encountered McPherson’s reinforcements.
-The Federals repulsed the initial attack, but gradually began to give ground.
-When McPherson rode to the front to observe the battle, he was shot and killed.
+The Federals repulsed the initial attack but gradually began to give ground.
+Confederate soldiers shot and killed McPherson rode to the front to observe the fighting.
 Despite the loss of their leader, the Yankees regrouped and eventually held their line.

 At about 4 p.m., Hood launched a secondary assault against the Union center.
-Once again, the initial push was successful and the Rebels forced the Federals back.
+Once again, the initial push was successful, and the Rebels forced the Federals back.
 In response, Sherman personally directed artillery fire on the Confederates, halting their surge and inflicting heavy casualties.
 The Federals then launched a counterattack and restored their lines.
-With the Union lines stabilized on both fronts and losses mounting to unacceptable levels, Hood called off the attacks.
+With the Union lines stabilized on both fronts and Rebel losses rising to unacceptable levels, Hood called off the attacks.

 The Battle of Atlanta was another costly defeat for the Confederacy.
-Hood’s army lost 8,500 killed, wounded, captured or missing badly needed soldiers.
+Hood’s army lost 8,500 killed, wounded, captured, or missing badly needed soldiers.
 Union losses totaled about 3,600, including McPherson.
 The Confederates still held Atlanta, but their situation was untenable.
-Sherman settled into a siege, shelling the city and cutting off supplies, until Hood was forced to evacuate Atlanta six weeks later.
+Sherman settled into a siege, shelling the city, and cutting off supplies until Hood had to evacuate Atlanta six weeks later.